 Set the Status toggle switch to On.
 By default, the toggle switch is in the Off position.

-In the VRF drop-down list, select a previously created VRF to which you want to advertise BGP routes.
+In the VRF drop-down list, select a previously created VRF instance to which you want to advertise BGP routes.
 The list only shows those VRFs that are not associated with other BGP devices on the device or in the template.

 In the Router ID field, enter the IPv4 address that you want to assign to the router ID of the device.